-- A. Extreme Risk Protection Orders and all related documents are uploaded into LERMS; - B. Extreme Risk Protection Orders received by the court are entered into the national instant criminal background check system or any other federal or state computerbased system used by the Spokane Police Department / Spokane County Sheriff's

-Extreme Risk Protection Orders

-Office that identifies prohibited purchasers of firearms, and into any other computerbased criminal intelligence information systems used by the Spokane Police Department / Spokane County Sheriff's Office that lists outstanding warrants (RCW 7.94.110).

-- C. The original receipt of surrendered firearms is filed with the court within 72 hours of service of an extreme risk protection order.
-A copy of the receipt shall also be properly maintained by the Spokane Police Department / Spokane County Sheriff's Office (RCW 7.94.090). - D. The Receipt for Surrendered Weapons and Return of Service are filed with the court. - E. Expired or terminated orders entered into computer based-systems by the Spokane Police Department / Spokane County Sheriff's Office are removed (RCW 7.94.110).
+- A. Extreme Risk Protection Orders and all related documents are uploaded into LERMS; - B. Extreme Risk Protection Orders received by the court shall immediately be entered into the national instant criminal background check system or any other federal or state computer-based system used by the Spokane Police Department / Spokane County Sheriff's Office that identifies prohibited purchasers of firearms, and into any other computer-based criminal intelligence information systems used by the Spokane Police Department / Spokane County Sheriff's Office that lists outstanding warrants (RCW 7.94.110). - C. The original receipt of surrendered firearms is filed with the court within 72 hours of service of an Extreme Risk Protection Order.
+A copy of the receipt shall also be properly maintained by the Spokane Police Department / Spokane County Sheriff's Office (RCW 7.94.090). - D. The Receipt for Surrendered Weapons and Return of Service are filed with the court. - E. The order must remain in each system for the period stated in the order, and the Spokane Police Department / Spokane County Sheriff's Office shall only expunge orders from the systems that have expired or terminated (RCW 7.94.110).

-387.7 RELEASE OF FIREARMS
+387.8 RELEASE OF FIREARMS